 Given the relatively inexpensive price of this meter, it is a tool that will likely provide many readers a lot of value for years to come.

-- ACCURACY- Stick the stainless steel pins into the surface of what you are measuring in order to get a read-out.
-Overall measurement range of 5 to 50% for wood and 1.5 to 33% for building materials as well as low, medium and high moisture tones and colored green, yellow and red LED visual alerts
+- MOLD TESTER: For an accurate test read, stick the stainless steel pins into the surface of what you're measuring.
+The gauge has a broad range of 5 - 50% for wood and 1.5 - 33% for building materials such as concrete and drywall.

 How Long Does It Take To Season Firewood?